se-jaeger/data-imputation-paper/README.md

 ├── setup.py                <- Use `python setup.py develop` to install for development or
 |                              or create a distribution with `python setup.py bdist_wheel`.
 ├── src
-│   └── dsproject_demo      <- Actual Python package where the main functionality goes.
+│   └── data-imputation-paper      <- Actual Python package where the main functionality goes.
+│   └── jenga               <- Jenga code, used to add data corruptions/missingness.
 ├── tests                   <- Unit tests which can be run with `py.test`.
 ├── .coveragerc             <- Configuration for coverage reports of unit tests.
 ├── .isort.cfg              <- Configuration for git hook that sorts imports.